dfinity/portal/docs/developer-docs/production/topping-up-canister.md

-# Topping up & Refilling a Canister with cycles
+# Topping up & Refilling a Canister with Cycles

 A common pattern for developer workflow is to refill canisters with cycles so they can continue to operate as intended.

 ## Basic Rules

 1. Anyone can top up any canister deployed to the Internet Computer (does not need to be the author or controller)
-2. One can top up a canister via the NNS Frontend dapp, `dfx`, or third-party service (e.g. https://cycleops.dev).
+2. One can top up a canister via `dfx`, [NNS Frontend dapp](https://nns.ic0.app), or third-party service (e.g. https://cycleops.dev).
 All one needs is the canister's principal.
+3. There are a few ways to top up canisters so this article goes through each one.

 ## Topping up a canister with `dfx`